mautic/developer-documentation-new/docs/plugins/mautic_vs_symfony.rst

 PHP everything
 ---------------
 Mautic was originally written in PHP.
-Yaml and twig wasn't familiar at the time so mostly avoided.
+YAML and twig wasn't familiar at the time so mostly avoided.
 This is why Mautic used Symfony's PHP template engine by default and PHP based configurations.

 .. note:: Symfony has since deprecated its PHP template engine and removed it in Symfony 5.
 Twig is being slowly introduced to replace PHP templates.

-The goal for a PHP based config was to create a single place within the bundle to define routes, services, menus, parameters, etc rather than hunting for annotations buried throughout the application's code.
-Symfony's PHP configuration for registering services, parameters, routes, etc is verbose so a custom configuration framework was written that is parsed by various listeners and ``\Mautic\CoreBundle\DependencyInjection\MauticCoreExtension``.
+The goal for a PHP based config was to create a single place within the bundle to define routes, services, menus, parameters, etc rather than hunting for annotations buried throughout the app's code.
+Symfony's PHP configuration for registering services, parameters, routes, etc is also verbose.
+Therefore, Mautic provides a custom configuration framework through ``\Mautic\CoreBundle\DependencyInjection\MauticCoreExtension`` and various listeners.

 Custom configuration
 ---------------------
-Mautic has its own configuration system that is built on top of Symfony parameters and utilized in the application through the ``\Mautic\CoreBundle\Helper\CoreParametersHelper``.
-Configuration key/values are written to ``app/config/local.php`` by default.
+Mautic built its own configuration system that services can access through Symfony parameters or ``\Mautic\CoreBundle\Helper\CoreParametersHelper``.
+Mautic writes configuration key/value pairs to ``app/config/local.php`` by default.

-.. warning:: Although you can define and use Symfony parameters, it is recommended to use Mautic's native means of managing configuration parameters.
+.. note:: Use Mautic's native means of managing configuration parameters, although you can define and use Symfony parameters if you want to.

-In Mautic 3, the configuration was refactored to use Symfony's support environment variables.
-Note that not all bundles support environment variables for Symfony's configuration so this has to be taken into account before using third party bundles.
-Sometimes it can be worked around by using custom proxy or delegation services.
+Mautic 3 introduced support for Symfony's environment variables.
+Note that not all bundles support environment variables for Symfony's configuration so take this into account before using third party bundles.
+You can sometimes implement workarounds by using custom proxy or delegation services.
 For example, see ``\Mautic\EmailBundle\Swiftmailer\Spool\DelegatingSpool``.

 Autowired services
 -------------------
-Mautic does not auto-wire native services other than Symfony commands and controllers.
+Mautic doesn't auto-wire native services other than Symfony commands and controllers.

 Service scope
 -------------
-Services are registered as public by default to have backwards compatibility with Mautic 3 and Symfony 3.
+Services are public by default to have backwards compatibility with Mautic 3 and Symfony 3.
 You can change the scope of your service by setting ``public`` to false when defining the service in the plugin's ``Config/config.php``.

 Entity annotations
 -------------------
 By default, Mautic uses Doctrine's PHP driver instead of annotations which requires a ``public static function loadMetadata(ORM\ClassMetadata $metadata)`` method.
 However, plugins can use annotations if desired but should use only annotations or only PHP ``loadMetadata``.
-A plugin cannot use a mix of both.
+A plugin can't use a mix of both.

 Firewalls and user access management
 -------------------------------------
-The firewalls registered with Symfony are listed in ``app/config/security.php``.
+``app/config/security.php`` lists Mautic's firewalls.
 For the most part, we use Symfony's standard way of registering firewalls and authentication with a means for plugins to hook into the authentication process through listeners to the ``UserEvents::USER_PRE_AUTHENTICATION`` and ``UserEvents::USER_FORM_AUTHENTICATION`` events.

 Mautic has its own permission system based on bitwise permissions and thus does not leverage Symfony voters.

 Middlewares
 ------------
 Mautic leverages middlewares before booting Symfony, see ``app/middlewares``.
-For example, ``index_dev.php`` is restricted by IP through ``\Mautic\Middleware\Dev\IpRestrictMiddleware``.
+For example, ``\Mautic\Middleware\Dev\IpRestrictMiddleware`` restricts IPs access to ``index_dev.php``.

 Custom Translator
 ------------------
-Mautic has a custom translator that extends Symfony's ``Translator`` component that enables Mautic's distributable language package model.
-All plugins and bundles should contain US English language strings by default.
-Translations are managed via Transifex of which https://github.com/mautic/language-packer integrates to create language packs stored in https://github.com/mautic/language-packs.
+Mautic has a custom translator that extends Symfony's ``Translator`` component and enables Mautic's distributable language package model.
+All plugins and bundles should contain US English language strings by default. https://github.com/mautic/language-packer integrates with Transifex to create language packs stored in https://github.com/mautic/language-packs.